 This course is designed to prepare students for ENG 096.
 Areas of instruction include spelling, punctuation and basic grammar with the goal of writing clear, correct sentences.
 This is followed by sentence combining and culminates in paragraph writing.
 Group and individual instruction are provided.
 Students are placed in this course as a result of their writing diagnostic assessment score or they can enroll on their own.
-Students who are required to take this course must do so during the first semester in which they enroll after completing the diagnostic assessments.
+Students who are required to take this course must do so during the first semester in which they enroll after completing the diagnostic assessments, unless they are required to take ENG 084.
 They must complete this course with a grade of "C" or better before taking any courses at the 100 level or above.
 Three lecture hours and two laboratory hours per week.
-Laboratory fee: \$10.
+Prerequisite: ENG 084 with a grade of "C" or better or an acceptable reading diagnostic assessment score.
+Laboratory fee: \$15.
 Usually offered in the fall and spring.